Wynnewood, Pennsylvania: Demographics

+The United States Census Bureau defined Wynnewood as a census designated place (CDP) in 2023.

 Wynnewood is neither an incorporated area nor a census-designated place.
 As of 2010 census, there were 13,572 people and 5,436 households residing in the community.
 In 2000, the population density was 3,882 people per square mile.
-The racial makeup of the community was 92.9% White, 3.2% Asian, 2.5% African American, 0.40% from other races, and 1.0% from two or more races.
+The racial makeup of the community was 92.9% White, 3.2% Asian, 2.5% African, 0.40% from other races, and 1.0% from two or more races.
 1.2% of the population were Hispanic or Latino of any race.

 The median income for a household in the community was $86,861, and the median income for a family was $111,683.
 The per capita income for the community was $51,543.
 About 0.8% of families and 2.9% of the population were below the poverty line, including 7.7% of those under age 18 and 10.1% of those age 65 or over.

 Residents of Wynnewood cooperate with those of adjacent Ardmore in many ways, one of which is the ArdWood Civic Association.
 South Ardmore Park is partly in Wynnewood, and partly in Ardmore.
 This park is the site of a free or low-cost summer camp, sporting activities, walking paths, and a verdant setting.

 The ZIP Code for Wynnewood is 19096.

-Shopping
+Commerce

 Wynnewood is mostly residential with its shopping centers located in various clusters.

-The largest shopping center in Wynnewood is the Wynnewood Shopping Center housing an Old Navy, Bed Bath and Beyond, Mad Mex, DSW Designer Shoe Warehouse (formerly Borders Book Store) and (formerly Genuardi's) Giant, John Troncelliti Barber Shop, Gamestop, and several eateries and smaller stores.
+The largest shopping center in Wynnewood is the 257000 sqft Wynnewood Shopping Center opened in 1949.
+In 1954 its first anchor stores opened, John Wanamaker and luxury retailer Bonwit Teller.
+Over time it seen anchors come and go such as Old Navy, and Borders.
+The Wanamaker's building was divided into a Genuardi's supermarket and a Bed Bath and Beyond.
+Current anchors as of late 2023 are Old Navy, DSW, and Giant.

 Other shopping venues in the suburb include Wynnewood Square and the Whole Foods Shopping Center (named for a market there), both on East Lancaster Avenue.
 As Wynnewood is primarily a residential community, its residents visit other districts of the Main Line, such as Ardmore or Narberth, for shopping.

 Along with its tree-shaded streets and mature old stone homes, Wynnewood has also been known historically for its car dealerships, which line Lancaster Avenue from South Wynnewood to Argyle Road.
 Gracious, old-fashioned restaurants, Stouffer's and the Viking Inn, both on Lancaster Avenue, have disappeared and not been replaced, although less expensive fare is widely available.
-The town's only movie theater, the Eric Wynnewood, became Vinny T's in 2000, became a Buca di Beppo in late 2010, and has now become a location for PM Pediatrics, a pediatric specialized urgent care that is open until midnight 7 days a week.